-Mustaka, Cyperus rotundus, Motha, Mustaka, Bhadramusta (Sans.) or Nut grass (Eng.) is an annual herb with a small, tuberous rootstock.
-The tubers contain an essential oil, fat, sugar, gum, carbohydrates, starch, albuminous matter and an alkaloid.
-Thet are diuretic, emmenagogue, antihelminthic, diaphoretic,
+Mustaka, Cyperus rotundus, Motha, Mustaka, Bhadramusta (Sans.) or Nutgrass (Eng.) is an annual herb with a small, tuberous rootstock.
+The tubers contain essential oil, fat, sugar, gum, carbohydrates, starch, albuminous matter, and an alkaloid.
+They are diuretic, emmenagogue, antihelminthic, diaphoretic,

 Astringent, stimulant and antiseptic.
-Due to stomachic, carminative and cholagogue action with astringent properties they are used in anorexia, acute dyspepsia, diarrhoea, dysentery and congestion of the liver.
-They are used in liver complaints with jaundice, for malarial fever, etc.
+Due to stomachic, carminative and cholagogue action with an astringent property they are used in anorexia, acute dyspepsia, diarrhea, dysentery and congestion of the liver.
+They are used in the liver complaints with jaundice, for malarial fever, etc.

 Dhaiphul / Dhatriphul / Dhai(Bengali) Woodfordia fruticosa (L.) Kurz, Flowers are stimulant and astringent.
-They are used in dysentery, diarrhoea, menorrhagia, leucorrhoea, ulcers, wounds and toothache.
-Dried flowers are useful in disorders of the mucous membranes, haemorrhoides and derangements of the liver.
+They are used in dysentery, diarrhea, menorrhagia, leucorrhoea, ulcers, wounds and toothache.
+Dried flowers are useful in disorders of the mucous membranes, hemorrhoids, and derangements of the liver.

 Indrayava is dried seeds of Holarrhena antidysenterica Wall.
-Its Ayurvedic Synonyms are Bhadra Yava, Kalinga abd Shakra.
-The seeds manily contains Alkaloids -Steroidal Alkaloid, Conessine etc., Fats, Tannin and Resin.
+Its Ayurvedic Synonyms are Bhadra Yava, Kalinga and Shakra.
+The seeds mainly contain Alkaloids -Steroidal Alkaloid, Conessine, etc., Fats, Tannin and Resin.
 Indrayava is bitter and pungent in taste (Rasa), pungent after digestion (Katu Vipaka), and is cool in effect (Virya).
 It is Laghu and Rukhsha (Drying) in Guna.
-The Pradhan Action / Karma of the tree are Dipana, Sangrahi and Tridosh Shamak (Pacifies Vata, Pitta and Kapha).
+The Pradhan Action / Karma of the tree are Dipana, Sangrahi and Tridosh Shamak (Pacifies Vata, Pitta, and Kapha).

-In Ayurveda, as medicine the unripe fruits are considered superior to ripe fruits.
-The unripe or half-ripe fruit is regarded as astringent, digestive and stomachic and used in dyspepsia, irritable bowel syndrome, chronic diarrhoea and dysentery.
+In Ayurveda, like medicine, the unripe fruits are considered superior to ripe fruits.
+The unripe or half-ripe fruit is regarded as astringent, digestive and stomachic and used in dyspepsia, irritable bowel syndrome, chronic diarrhea, and dysentery.
 It is also indicated in chronic weak digestion, low appetite, sprue, amoebic dysentery, and poor absorption of nutrients as it improves digestive fire and small intestine function.

 Mocharasa is Niryasa of Shalmali (Salmalia malabarica).
 Mocharasa comes out from the Shalmali tree.
-It is Madhur Vipaki, Sheet, Picchila, Snigdha, Guru, Brumhana and rasayana.
+It is Madhur Vipaki, Sheet, Picchila, Snigdha, Guru, Brumhana and Rasayana.
 It is vata-kapha shamana.
-Kashaya rasa inhibits pitta dosha, Snigdha Guna of it helps to reduce Ruksha Guna of Vata.
-It improves quality as well as quantity of Shleshak Kapha.
+Kashaya rasa inhibits Pitta dosha, Snigdha Guna of it helps to reduce Ruksha Guna of Vata.
+It improves the quality as well as quantity of Shleshak Kapha.